Navyacb/advanced-code-challenge-react/README.md

 # Exercise for Front-end Developers

-## Statista React Search

-Welcome to our programming exercise for Senior Front-end Developers.

 Please build a React application that allows users to search for statistics using our Statista API.
 The application should meet the following requirements: